The Leaf, Root & Fruit guide to Covid-19 Panic Induced Edible Gardening 12

 Lettuce is quick and easy to grow.
 Make leafy greens the priority of your Panic Induced Gardening.

-See our Philosophy of Edible Gardening for a full explanation of why we focus on growing leaves (and why our logo resembles the colours of a traffic light).
-Head to a plant nursey and purchase some large seedlings of lettuce, silverbeet, spinach and kale.
+See my Philosophy of Edible Gardening for a full explanation of why I focus on growing leaves (and why my logo resembles the colours of a traffic light).
+Head to a plant nursery and purchase some large seedlings of lettuce, silverbeet, spinach and kale.
 These should be ready to start harvesting in four to six weeks – which is why they should be your top priority.
 Most other crops are going to take much longer to produce.
-You can also grow your leafy greens from seed, but using established seedlings will reduce your harvest time by two to three weeks.
+You can also grow your leafy greens from seed, but transplanting established seedlings will reduce your harvest time by two to three weeks.

 Radishes